 Food Bank: Clients can do their own shopping in a grocery store style Food Bank.
 Clients are able to shop for the food they want and need.
 Households are allotted food by pounds.
 The more members in the home the more food that is available to them.
 This style of Food Bank cuts down on un-wanted food going to waste, allows Clients to be in control of the food they feed their family, and allows us to give out frozen items that might thaw in a hand out box.
-Clients have access to the Food Bank once a month, either by appointment or Distribution on the first Tuesday of each month.
-During Distribution we often have many items that the Clients receive above their normal weight.
+Clients have access to the Food Bank once a month, either by Appointment or Distribution on the first Tuesday of each month.
+During Distribution we are asking just one member per household for Social Distancing.
+If you have to bring someone with you, please feel free to make an Appointment.
+We often have many items that Clients receive above their normal weight during Distribution.

 Food Wagon: With Covid we needed to adapt, Distribution in an enclosed area was no longer safe.
 We started to put a Food Wagon at the road side every Saturday 10-1pm.
 The event is outside and we practice social distancing.
 There are no appointments or paper work needed.
 The Food bank was still available by appointment.